Bill Bradford (outfielder)

-William Alexander Bradford (born September 6, 1913), nicknamed "The Carbondale Flash", is an American former Negro league outfielder who played between 1938 and 1945.
+William Alexander Bradford (born September 6, 1913, date of death unknown), nicknamed "the Carbondale Flash", was an American Negro league outfielder who played between 1938 and 1945.

 A native of Madison, Alabama, Bradford made his Negro leagues debut in 1938 with the Indianapolis ABCs.
 He went on to play for the Memphis Red Sox and Chicago American Giants, and finished his career in 1945 with the Birmingham Black Barons.